tac0turtle/Entropy/spec/margin.md

 ```

 2. Open Position via AMM - This takes the funds from the margin account (specifically `loan_denominated_tokens`) and performs an AMM trade.
 Traded tokens are placed directly back into the same address i.e. they remain locked.

+- Can only be called by the trader.

 ```rust
 #[derive(Accounts)]